 - sesame oil (Carbs: 0 g, Fat: 13.5 g)

 - walnut oil (Carbs: 0 g, Fat: 13.5 g)

 One assumption about the ketogenic diet is that you're strictly forbidden to eat any sources of sugar, including fruits.
 While keto meal plans limit fruit to an extent, there are plenty of low-sugar, and thus low-carb, fruits worth including to ensure a balanced diet.
-Berries, specifically, have the highest levels of antioxidants of all fruits and can even help stabilize blood sugar levels due to their high fiber content.
+Berries, specifically, have the highest levels of antioxidants9 of all fruits and can even help stabilize blood sugar10 levels due to their high fiber content.
 Listed in order of lowest to highest carb content per 100 grams (typically, around a half-cup), keto-approved fruits include:

 - strawberries (Carbs: 7.7 g, Fat: 0.3 g)

 - grapefruit (Carbs: 8.4 g, Fat: 0.1 g)

 - blackberries (Carbs: 10.2 g, Fat: 0.5 g)